GSA/digitalgov.gov/content/services/folio.md

 ---

 <div class="deck"><p>The GSA Office of Government-wide Policy is proud to announce the successful launch of its newest IT Portfolio management tool, Folio.
-Folio, designed by the Federal eCPIC Steering Committee (FESCOM), is the successor to the eCPIC application, which served as the premier government-wide shared service for over 15 years!
+Folio, designed by the Federal eCPIC Steering Committee (FESCOM), is the successor to the Electronic Capital Planning and Investment Control (eCPIC) application, which served as the premier government-wide shared service for over 15 years!
 This modern application provides federal agencies with new benefits through Folio’s improved user interface, flexible data collection capabilities, and modern technology stack.</p></div>

 If you are interested in learning more about the Folio tool, please [email the project management office](mailto:folio.pmo@gsa.gov) for additional information and to schedule a demonstration.